 In addition to the above, chronic migraine sufferers have:

 Other conditions often coexisting with chronic migraines are:

 - Bipolar disorder

 Around 88% of those who have chronic migraines have one other condition that exists with it.
-And, 20% are disabled with a very diminished life quality.
+And, 20% have diminished quality of life.

 Why Migraines Happen

 The exact cause of migraines remains a mystery among those in the medical community.
-Many theories abound but have not been totally agreed upon.
-What is recognized is that migraines often occur due to reduced blood flow to the brain and irritation of the nerves located in the head and neck.
+Many theories abound although there’s no conclusion yet.
+A popular theory is that migraines often occur due to reduced blood flow to the brain and irritation of the nerves located in the head and neck.

-Certain triggers are known to bring about migraines.
+Certain triggers can bring about migraines.
 Being aware of what these are can help you to avoid them and possibly have fewer migraine attacks.
 Triggers may include:

 - Aged cheeses

 - Processed meat such as salami, pepperoni, bacon, sausage